-We believe that to exploit all the potentials of this application you need to have a deep understanding of VPN and internet technology.
+We believe that to explore all the potentials of this application you need to have a deep understanding of VPNs and internet technology.
 If you simply want to use it as an anti-censorship tool, double-click the VPN Gate Public VPN Relay Servers line in the app (see the Windows client below).

-Now, the list of available servers comes up and you can reorder this list by clicking any of the column headers, such as Line Speed and Ping.
-There is a lot of information you can read about each server, including their individual logging policy (or, at least, how long they keep your logs).
+Now, the list of available servers comes up.
+You can reorder this list by clicking any of the column headers, such as Line Speed and Ping.
+There’s a lot of information you can read about each server, including their individual logging policy.

-Before you could connect to any VPN Gate server, there are a couple of pop-up windows, i.e., warnings, to cut through.
-This is very annoying and too much to read anyway if you simply want to spoof your IP address and access geo-blocked information on the web.
+But, before you could connect to any VPN Gate server, there are a couple of pop-up windows and warnings to cut through.
+It’s very annoying and too much to read anyway if you simply want to spoof your IP address and access geo-blocked information on the web.

-We won’t even bother this time to go into details about the client’s menu in this VPN Gate review and what kinds of settings you can customize because it’s just way too much and complicated when compared to what we have been used to.
+We won’t even bother this time to go into details about the client’s menu in this VPN Gate review.
+It’s just way too much and complicated when compared to what we have been used to.

-To be honest, we hated this application and not only because it takes time, luck, and patience to finally connect to a working server (see below).
+To be honest, we dislike this interface and not only because it takes time, luck, and patience to finally connect to a working server (see below).

-If you want to treat yourself, please read our other reviews, where you can find more professional, user-friendly, and easy-to-use VPN applications.
-VPN Gate left our mouth with a mixture of OMG and WTF taste, for sure; and, our review hasn’t even finished yet.
+If you want to treat yourself, please read our other reviews where you can find more professional, user-friendly, and easy-to-use VPN applications.
+VPN Gate left our mouth with a mixture of an OMG and WTF taste, for sure.

 VPN Gate for Netflix

-In theory, it’s possible to use VPN Gate for Netflix because of the huge number of volunteer VPN servers and the dynamic IPs.
-So, it’s mainly a question of your connection speed this time.
+In theory, it’s possible to use VPN Gate for Netflix due to the huge number of volunteer VPN servers and the dynamic IPs.
+So, it’s mainly a question of your connection speed and consistency this time.

-Have you read the Speed section of our VPN Gate review?
-Then, we don’t need to explain again how your connection speeds can be catastrophic at times.
+But have you read the Speed section of our VPN Gate review?
+Then we don’t need to explain again how your connection speeds can be catastrophic at times.
 Well, most of the time in our case.
 In fact, some servers are so slow that you can’t even browse the web properly.
 So, imagine using it for Netflix, streaming HD or 4K videos from YouTube, or online gaming.

-In all fairness, we must add that you may get lucky and find a close-by, fast server so you can actually enjoy your VPN experience.
+In all fairness, we must add that you could get lucky and find a close-by, fast server so you can actually enjoy your VPN experience.
 Until the next connection drop that is.

 Please don’t try this at home.

-Unless you want to be found guilty for copyright infringement, we don’t advise you to use VPN Gate for torrenting or any other shady P2P file sharing, either.
-As a matter of fact, in this case, since volunteers offer their computers and bandwidth similarly to Hola VPN, your traffic will appear to come from their IP addresses.
-Therefore, using your qBittorrent, uTorrent, or Vuze client for torrenting with this VPN would mean incriminating another user (if used for illegal traffic).
-However, don’t forget that your connections and usage are logged because things can get nasty.
+Unless you want to be found guilty for copyright infringement, we don’t advise you to use VPN Gate for torrenting or any other P2P file sharing either.
+As a matter of fact, this VPN works similarly to Hola VPN.
+Your web traffic will appear to come through peers’ IP addresses.

 Live chat support